 DOR may, but is not required to, accept an Offer in Final Settlement.
 A taxpayer has no right to such a settlement.

 A taxpayer or Responsible Person considering filing an Offer should be aware of the following general rules:

 As a condition for making an Offer in Settlement, the Department will require the taxpayer to agree to suspend the Statute of Limitations on collection of the liability while the Offer is being evaluated, and will require further extension of the Statute of Limitations on collections of the liability when an accepted Offer includes installment payments.
 If the Department rejects the Offer, the time from the date the Offer was received by the Department to the date of notice of the rejection from the Department will be added to the statutory time to collect the tax under G.L. c.
 62C, § 65.

-The Department may suspend its collection process while it is reviewing the Offer.
-Interest and penalties will continue to accrue on any unpaid amounts, and the taxpayer will become subject to other collection actions such as a lien or offset.
+The Department may, but is not required to, suspend its collection process while it is reviewing the Offer.
+Interest and penalties will continue to accrue on any unpaid amounts, and the taxpayer will remain subject to other collection actions such as a lien or offset.
 See 830 CMR 62C.37A.1(4)(f).